solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 ---
-title: XSLT transformation
+title: SOAP/XSLT transformation
 weight: 10
-description: Transforming the request body with an XSLT transformation.
+description: Transforming the request body from SOAP/XML to a JSON.
 ---

 ## Introduction